Ji-Hwan Bae Player Props: Pirates vs. Brewers

 Ji-Hwan Bae At The Plate

-- In 69 games played this year, he has gone deep in only two of them.
+- In 70 games played this season, he has homered in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.